 The oddity of barcodes was that large-scale manufacturers had to use a handful of them in a product to store all the information, which slowed down the scanning process.

-Barcodes were one-dimensional, and one had to scan them horizontally.
-Hara’s new code was scannable horizontally and vertically (hence, it was called two-dimensional).
+Being in a grid-like square, Hara’s new code was scannable horizontally and vertically (hence, it was called two-dimensional).
 Being two-dimensional also meant the new code could store more data (4000+ alphanumeric characters) than the barcodes.

 One day, while returning home, Hara noticed a building standing out from the rest.
 The scene lingered in his mind and sparked an idea to experiment with frames for QR Codes.